 Part of coming across as too busy comes from having too many colors.
 I usually recommend to my clients to choose 2 main brand colors with 2-3 accent colors to use throughout brand collateral and website.
 Sometimes more can work, but it’s all about how the colors are used.
 I will rarely use more than 2 or 3 colors in a logo, and one of those is typically black or grey for a neutral.
-Too many colors is hard on the eyes and can make your brand and website look unprofessional.
+Too many colors are hard on the eyes and can make your brand and website look unprofessional.
 It can look like you are just using your favorite color of the day instead of sticking with an intentional brand design.

 How many colors do you use in your brand and website?
-If you are using too many colors, or those colors are not complimenting each other well, start fresh.
+If you are using too many colors, or those colors are not complementing each other well, start fresh.
 Work with a brand designer to create a set style and consistent color scheme for your business.
 Choose 2-3 colors that truly fit your brand and stick with them.
 Get rid of the rest.

 Along those same lines, too many fonts can be detrimental too.
 I never use more than 3 fonts in a brand and typically that will include a serif, sans serif, and script or decorative font for variation.
 But again, it’s all about how you use it.
-Best practice is to use one or two fonts in your logo and a third as accent or for emphasis on collateral or website.
-I always choose one main font over the others and use the other one or two as accent too.
+The best practice is to use one or two fonts in your logo and a third as an accent or for emphasis on collateral or website.
+I always choose one main font over the others and use the other one or two as an accent too.
 Too many fonts can have the same effect as too many colors.
 It can be hrs on the eyes and make it hard to read.
 Remember, simple is better.

 Choose your favorite fonts and stick to those on everything.
 Make sure that you are using the same 2-3 fonts everywhere that your brand is represented.
 Also, decide which font will be your main font and which will be your accent fonts.